When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 Both cleaning and descaling a coffee maker are necessary to keep the inner workings of your Nespresso functioning as designed.

-Therefore, you need to clean and descale your coffee maker to ensure your equipment continues producing better-tasting coffee.
+Therefore, you need to clean and descale your coffee maker to ensure that your equipment continues to produce better-tasting coffee.

 Where do the minerals in the limescale come from?